wboateng72/KLEBINFO_TOOL/README.md

 **This tool was constructed to analyze genomes of Klebsiella**
 ---

-## Bioinformatics Tools / Dependencie
+## Bioinformatics Tools / Dependencies
 ### 1. Kleborate
 - Used for:
   - Species confirmation